 Lord Kroak is a Legendary Hero available to all Lizardmen factions, unlockable through an arduous quest chain in which the player must make to seek his help.

 - The Archmage: Quite possibly the most powerful one by a large margin in a setting full of them.
 As befitting of a First Generation Slann Mage-Priest, Kroak is a powerhouse of magical power.
 In life, Kroak was already an insanely powerful spellcaster capable of annihilating everything with a thought.
 Although a shadow of his former glory, Kroak is still such a powerhouse of magical power that Mazdamundi is still second in terms of raw power, even if it's a single spell.
-In older editions, Kroak knew more spells than the Deliverance of Itza, making him more useful than he was in 8th Edition.
-Though the End Times gave him the whole Lore of Death along with every single wizard during that time.

 - Amulet of Concentrated Awesome: Another Anti-Magic item of Kroak is the Amulet of Itza that is a more straightforward example compared to his Ceremonial Mace of Malachite.
 While the above deactivates the magical part of magical weapons and making them act like common weapons, the Amulet of Itza dispels any and all spells cast by enemy wizards at Kroak.

 - Badass Baritone: He occasionally mutters Itza on the battlefield, his voice contorted by his endless power.